 Campus Hearing Board

 The student, or Respondent, will receive a letter requesting to meet with a Pre-hearing officer.
 The Respondent must then schedule to meet within three (3) business days of the date on the letter.
-Attached to the letter will be additional documents including The Options for Resolution and The Campus Code of Conduct.
+Included in the letter will be additional information regarding The Options for Resolution and the Code of Conduct.

 If the student does not schedule a Pre-Hearing Interview by the deadline, the case will be forwarded to the Campus Hearing Board for adjudication.

 - The alleged code violation charges.

 - The Respondent conduct process and procedures.